 Ginkgo seeds are also called Ginkgo nuts or Bai Guo.
 Ginkgo nuts are used in asthma, cough with phlegm, cloudy urine, spermatorrhea, frequent urination, vaginal discharge, acne rosacea, psoriasis, and swelling due to unknown toxins.

 Though over 40 compounds have been identified and isolated from the Ginkgo biloba tree only 2 of them flavonoids and terpenoids are supposed to be responsible for the health benefits that Ginkgo offers.

-Flavonoids are plant based antioxidants which have beneficial effects on the heart, nerves, blood vessels and vision while the terpenoids dilate the blood vessels and prevents the platelets from clumping together.
+Flavonoids are plant-based antioxidants which have beneficial effects on the heart, nerves, blood vessels and vision while the terpenoids dilate the blood vessels and prevent the platelets from clumping together.

 Now, for some health benefits of Ginkgo.

 - In Dementia & Alzheimer's